All Episodes

 So Jeb Bush, this is the last thing Jeb needed.

-I mean, people might think this would be a great help for Jeb and Cruz, for here comes the vicar of Christ, saying the Republican front runner is a fraud and a pretender and is not a Christian.
+I mean, people might think this would be a great help for Jeb and Cruz, for here comes the vicar of Christ saying the Republican frontrunner is a fraud and a pretender and is not a Christian.

-It's only gonna help him.
+It's only going to help him.

 Because where we are now, the Pope is seen as a ranking member of this establishment out there that is exclusionary and actually responsible for all these messes.